daniele3b/SafeWater/Assignment3/tech.md

 }
 ```
 The data to be sent are formatted in JSON, because the AWS MQTT broker works in this format.
-This kind of file allows also an easier management of the data when the rules are applied by the IoT Core.
+This kind of file allows also an easier management of the data when the rules are applied by the IoT Core and also for The Things Network.

 ## Starting the node by command line